tomalaforge/angular-challenges/docs/src/content/docs/challenges/signal/53-big-signal-performance.md

 ## Information

-In this challenge, you can imagine a big application where you store your user state inside a service and you use this service to use your user anywhere in your application.
+For this challenge, you can imagine a large-scale application where you use a service to save and retrieve your user state at any time within the application.

-The issue is when you update one property of your user, the entire application is updating.
+The problem is that updating a single user property updates the entire application.

-I added the `CDFlashingDirective` to vizualise when one component is rerendering.
+I added the `CDFlashingDirective` to visualize when one component is rendering.

 ## Statement

-With Signal, you can now be more fine-grained in what the UI is rerendering.
-The goal of this challenge is to understand why everything is rerendering and you refactor the application to be more performante.
+With signals, you can now be more fine-grained in what the UI is rendering.
+The goal of this challenge is to understand why everything is re-rendering and to refactor the application to be more performant.